 Any subdivisions containing five (5) lots or less with access to an existing public street, not involving any new street or road, the creation of any public improvements, or the request for a variance.
-Family Subdivisions are a special sub-category of minor subdivision, see Meaning of Specific Words and Terms which starts on page 5.

 C. Exempt Subdivisions

 The following are not subject to any subdivision regulations pursuant to this document: